kimplove/kimon/README.md

 1. Python 2
 2. Linux (Debian, Redhat)
 3. Working linux commands of ps and iostat
-4. Enalbed running with nopasswd sudo
+4. Enabled running with nopasswd sudo

 Feautures
 1. Monitoring specific processes that you want.